-First things first: if you don’t already have one, sign up for a 1Password account.
-1Password for Android makes it quick and easy to sign up and set up your subscription through Google Play billing.
+First things first: If you don’t already have one, sign up for a 1Password account.
+With 1Password 7.1 for Android, we made it quick and easy to sign up and set up your subscription through Google Play billing.

 If you already have a 1Password account, scan your setup code to add your 1Password account to your new device.